cjoakim/azure-cosmosdb-synapse-link/Presentation/presentation_20220217.md

 - **Polyglot programming** - python, java, spark, scala, etc
 - **Polyglot architecture** - CosmosDB, Synapse, Spark, Blob, PostgreSQL, etc

+### Note

+- Not covered today: Provisioning the Azure resources, see the az directory
+- Not covered today: CosmosDB/SQL and Synapse Link, also in this repo

 ---

 ## Presentation